 Social Security Disability Benefits While in Jail

-If you are convicted of a criminal offense and you are disabled you may qualify for Social Security income; however, the Social Security Administration will not pay disability benefits for any month or part of a month during which you are confined to a jail, prison, or halfway house under the jurisdiction of a governmental corrections department or agency, if you are going to be in the corrections institution for more than thirty continuous days and you are convicted of a crime.
-Payments will be suspended beginning with the month is which you were first incarcerated after being convicted.
+If you are convicted of a criminal offense and you are disabled you may qualify for Social Security benefits; however, the Social Security Administration will not pay disability benefits for any month or part of a month during which you are confined to a jail, prison, or halfway house under the jurisdiction of a governmental corrections department or agency, if you are going to be in the corrections institution for more than thirty continuous days and you are convicted of a crime and have been sentenced.
+Payments will be suspended beginning with the month is which you were first incarcerated after being convicted and sentenced.
 Similarly, you will not receive payments while confined by court order and at public expense to an institution because you are found to be incompetent to stand trial or not guilty due to insanity or mental disease.
 Benefits are not suspended while awaiting trial.

 Reporting Requirements for your Social Security Disability Check

 It is important to report promptly if it appears you will be in jail for more than thirty days after a conviction because you will have to repay any overpayment that occurs because you are in a correctional facility.